 Pour the hot mixture into the blender over the chocolate along with the vanilla extract.
 Blend until smooth.

-Divide the chocolate mixture between the ramekins.
+Divide the chocolate mixture among the ramekins.
 After you’re done pouring, carefully glide your fingers along the sides of the blender, scooping up every last drop of chocolate, and then lick your fingers.

 Remember that scene from the original Willy Wonka (the only version worth watching) where after they first enter the edible wonderland, Augustus (it had to be the German kid, right?) dips his hands into the chocolate and licks that oozing goodness off his fingers?
 Yes, that was me with the blender.
 And just wait, it’ll be you, too.
 You won’t want to waste a single drop.